The IRS is always prepared, shouldn’t you be as well? Do you need a tax relief lawyer?

 In 2013, the IRS also cracked the code of silence of Swiss financial institutions and got UBS, the largest Swiss Bank, to divulge confidential information on American tax evaders, and pay a $780 million penalty.

-Even The IRS Thinks You Need a Lawyer
+Even the IRS Thinks You Need a Tax Lawyer

 The Taxpayer Advocate Service is an independent organization within the IRS which has the job of ensuring that you are treated fairly and helping you resolve problems with the IRS.
 Although it’s unlikely a Taxpayer Advocate Service lawyer will protect your interests quite as aggressively as a regular tax attorney, they are better than nothing, if you can’t afford to pay one.